jrclem/LightUpVase/README.md

 # LightUpVase
 This is an Arduino based project to control light colors and animationd in a 3D printed vase and rose.
+I originally made it for my girlfriend as an anniversary gift, but I thought people might like to make their own.

 The project uses the [Adafruit NeoPixel library](https://github.com/adafruit/Adafruit_NeoPixel) and it has been tested in an Arduino Uno board with an ATmega328P processor.
 It is compatible with the [Adafruit ProTrinket 5v](https://www.adafruit.com/products/2000).